 A time horizon determines how much time you can expect to hold your investment to get returns on it.
 Depending on your investment goal and strategies, the time horizon can be for a short time or long-term.
 Setting a framework around your time horizon is a good exercise for your investment because it contributes to informed decision making.
-Putting time frames around your investment will set an overview of your financial needs and capabilities, like, whether you need the money in a few years for a down payment or whether you can hold it until you get into college or retirement.
+Putting time frames around your investment will give you an overview of your financial needs and capabilities, like whether you need the money in a few years for a down payment or whether you can hold it until you get into college or retirement.

 There is also the illiquidity factor as you cannot access the money when you need it, and if you do, you will lose the progress of your investment.
 Hence, you will need to keep liquid emergency funds aside.

 Failure to align one's investments with one's time horizon might result in failure to attain whatever goal one wants to achieve when investing.
 The time horizon is significant since it determines how much you need to save or spend to achieve a specific objective.
 Your risk tolerance is intimately tied to your time horizon, which is determined by how much you need and how soon you need it.
 Both long term and short term strategies need to be included in your financial plan.

 Investors with longer time horizons are more likely to take on more risk.
 This is because the market can rebound from a downturn over a longer period of time.
 For example, if an investor has a 35-year time horizon, his or her portfolio is more likely to contain equities than bonds, like mid and small stocks and alternative investments.
 Short-term volatility in these instruments is substantially higher than in large-cap equities.
 This is because mid-cap and small-cap equities are less well-established and so more susceptible to external economic forces.